Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 - ✔️dashboard bug fixes
 - ✔️ training on 2 classes or 1 class
 - ✔️ profiling methods
-- ⏳ balance the dataset
+- ✔️ balance the dataset
 - ✔️ shapes statistics update

+## 22-06-06
+- ✔️ Important bug fix !
+Training not using correct batches
+- 🔨 Adding debug option to save training reference and output

 ✔️ done and tested ; 🔨 done not tested ; ⏲️ in progress ; ⏳ waiting for other scripts to finish ; 🚩 problem ; 🐛 bug ; 〰️ ok does the job but maybe to improve